Innovation, Science and Economic Development Canada

-Innovation, Science and Economic Development Canada (ISED; Innovation, Sciences et Développement économique Canada; ISDE) is a department of the Government of Canada.
-ISED is responsible for a number of the federal government's functions in regulating industry and commerce, promoting science and innovation, and supporting economic development.
+Innovation, Science and Economic Development Canada (ISED; Innovation, Sciences et Développement économique Canada; ISDE) is a department of the Government of Canada responsible for a number of the federal government's functions in regulating industry and commerce, promoting science and innovation, and supporting economic development.
 The department was known as Industry Canada (IC) prior to 2015.

 The department is led by the Minister of Industry (currently Mélanie Joly), who also serves as the Minister responsible for Canada Economic Development for Quebec Regions.
 Several other ministerial portfolios are associated with the department.
 While the minister is head of the department, and provides policy/political direction, the day-to-day operations of the department are managed by the deputy minister, who is a public servant.
 The department headquarters are located at the C.D.
 Howe Building at 235 Queen Street in Ottawa, Ontario.

 History

 The Department of Trade and Commerce was created in statute on 23 June 1887 and proclaimed into force on 3 December 1892.
 In 1969, the department was replaced by the Department of Industry, Trade and Commerce, which itself was replaced in 1990 by Industry, Science and Technology.
 This new department also absorbed the offices of Minister of Regional Industrial Expansion and Minister of State for Science and Technology, marking the inclusion of regional approaches and scientific emphasis in the development of Canadian industries.
 In 1993, the department expanded its portfolio further to include Consumer and Corporate Affairs.
 In March 1995, the department was renamed Industry Canada.

 Upon the November 2015 installation of the 29th Canadian Ministry led by Prime Minister Justin Trudeau, the position Minister of Industry was renamed Minister of Innovation, Science, and Economic Development.
 Subsequently, applied title under the Federal Identity Program was changed from Industry Canada to Innovation, Science and Economic Development Canada.

 In May 2025, following the installation of the 30th Canadian Ministry led by Prime Minister Mark Carney, the Ministerial title responsible for the ISED portfolio was reverted back to Minister of Industry.
 In addition, the Carney administration brought major reforms to the federal cabinet, including a historically smaller cabinet and the establishment, for the first-time in Canadian history, of a minister responsible for artificial intelligence and digital innovation.